Communication Authority challenges order preventing it from tapping mobile phones

-The Communications Authority of Kenya has moved to court challenging High Court ruling that blocked it from installing spyware to tap private mobile phone conversations.
+The Communications Authority of Kenya has challeged an High Court ruling that blocked it from installing spyware to tap private mobile phone conversations.

-"The learned judge erred in law by making findings which were not supported by the evidence on record and by ignoring the uncontroverted position of the evidence adduced by the appellant in the High court." said the Authority.
+"The learned judge erred in law by making findings which were not supported by the evidence on record and by ignoring the uncontroverted position of the evidence adduced by the appellant in the High court," avers the Authority.

 The court also found that the decision needed adequate public participation before implementation, which was lacking.